Statistical properties of dynamics. Introduction to the functional analytic approach: Physical measures

+\begin{example} For the doubling map $x\rightarrow 2x~(\func{mod}1)$ the Lebesgue measure (the 1-d volume) is invariant, but there are many other invariant measures. \end{example}

-In these notes we consider discrete time dynamical systems.
-Let $X$ be a metric space, $T:X\mapsto X$ a Borel measurable map.
-We say that a Borel probability measure $\mu $ is $T$-invariant if for each measurable set $A$ it holds $\mu (A)=\mu (T^{-1}(A))$ .
-Invariant measures represent \emph{ equilibrium} states, in the sense that probabilities of events do not change in time.
-A given a map $T$, may have many of these invariant measures, but some of them is particularly important to describe the statistical properties of the dynamics associated to $T$.
+Invariant measures represent \emph{equilibrium} states, in the sense that probabilities of events do not change in time.
+A given a map $T$, may have many of these invariant measures\footnote{ For example, to every periodic orbit it correspond one invariant measure for the system, but as we will see in the following there can be are many more in the system.}, but some of them is particularly important to describe the statistical properties of the dynamics associated to $T$.

 In this section we will define the notion of Physical measure, which is a particularly important kind of invariant measure.
-In the following, we will see that under suitable assumptions some physical measure measure is an attractor of many other regular measures by the dynamics, and the speed of convergence to this equilibrium state has important consequences for the statistical properties of the dynamics.
+In the following, we will see that under suitable assumptions some physical measure measure is an attractor of many other regular measures by the dynamics induced on $M(X)$ by $T_{\ast }$, and the speed of convergence to this equilibrium state has important consequences for the statistical properties of the dynamics.

-A set $A$ is called $T$-invariant if $T^{-1}(A)=A\ (mod\ 0)$.
-The system $ (X,T,\mu )$ is said to be ergodic if each $T$-invariant set has total or null measure.
-An ergodic system is then a system which is indecomposable, from the measure theoretical point of view.
+Given a measure preseving transformation $(X,T,\mu )$, a set $A\subseteq X$ is called $T$-invariant if $T^{-1}(A)=A$ up to zero measure sets.
+The system $(X,T,\mu )$ is said to be ergodic if each $T$-invariant set has total or null measure.
+An ergodic system is then a system whose dynamics is indecomposable into different invariant sets (up to zero measure).